Nov 21, 2024 Advice What it means to tell someone else how to live their life

 Our actions are informed by the stories that we tell ourselves about our prior experiences.
 I am a good cook; I avoid conflict; I am kind; I am not ambitious.
 I carry narratives around in my head that help me, sometimes, to make choices about I should do next.
 This is advice that my past self gives to my present, but the experience gap from of my past can be as wide and unhelpful as any.
 Age brings wisdom and reticence.
 I will not put my hand on a hot stove twice, but should I shy away from a new venture because I've risked in the past and lost?

 Figuring out what to do next can be exhausting, which is why it's so tempting to delegate the task to someone who appears to have already made the correct decision.
 Or to follow our gut and do what we've done in the past.
-Neither of these yield the best outcome, which starts by asking for long-form help and following the request up with even more talking.
+Neither of these yield the best outcome, which starts by asking for long-form help and following the request up with an even longer conversation.
 It's important to ask for advice.
 I that it's also important to be of service to other folks, and to share how I conceive of the experiences I've been given.
 I'll stay ready for someone in the far future to say, "Hey old guy, can you tell me something?"

 Thanks for your time and attention.